osrf/rocker/README.md

 Then you can `sudo apt-get install python3-rocker`

-On Ubuntu older than bionic you will need to install python3-distro manually first.

-See https://github.com/osrf/rocker/blob/master/backport_xenial.bash for tested on xenial.

 ## PIP

 Rocker is available via pip you can install it via pip using